 Special thanks to Stuart Kirkham at 9PR and Deb Danahay

 BLANCMANGE headline BAS II on Friday 4th May 2012, The Electricity Club be DJing after their live set alongside DUBSTAR’s Sarah Blackwood.
-Also on the bill are TENEK, MODOVAR and NAKED LUNCH among many others including DM tribute act SPEAK & SPELL who play BAS II on Saturday 5th May 2012.
+Also on the bill are TENEK and MODOVAR among many others including DM tribute act SPEAK & SPELL who play BAS II on Saturday 5th May 2012.
 Please visit www.basproductions.co.uk for more details such as the full line-up and ticket purchase information.

 Other dates on BLANCMANGE’s May 2012 tour include:

 Newcastle O2 Academy (2nd May), Glasgow ABC (3rd May), Blackburn Darwen Library Theatre (9th May), Liverpool O2 Academy (10th May), Leeds Brudenell Social (11th May), Leamington Spa Assembly Rooms (18th May), Birmingham O2 Academy (19th May), Wolverhampton Slade Rooms (20th May), Milton Keynes Wavendon The Stables (21st May), Oxford O2 Academy (24th May), London Islington Academy (25th May)